GavCreator/site-v2/README.md

-# site-v2
-Redesign of site
+# Official V2 of GavCreators Website